rejeep/f.el/README.md

 ### f-uniquify-alist `(paths)`

-Return alist mapping PATHS to unique suffixes of PATHS.
+Return alist mapping FILES to unique suffixes of FILES.

 This function expects no duplicate paths.